Whose story do consumers want to hear?

 Too much brand-speak kills viral.

-To be fair, brands are the victims of too many requirements put out by corporations.
+To be fair, brands are the victims of too many requirements.
 Big companies try to lay their own rules out in social media where consumers command.
 For instance, communication has to be ideally attributed to the brand, it should build brand associations and deliver brand objectives.
-Communication turns into a self-centric brand story which will hardly go viral.
+As a result, communication turns into a self-centric brand story which will hardly go viral.

 We help you dig up engaging content.